 The program is 24 months in length.
-We begin in early May, and the training is completed 24 months later in early May, including both summers.
+We begin in early May, and the training is completed 24 months later in late April, including both summers.

 No, we do not offer an online program.

 - We prefer that applicants submit GRE scores, but will also accept MCAT results as part of the application.

 - Competitive applicants must have scores on either exam in the 50th percentile or greater in all categories.

 The scores should be sent to Institutional Code 2194 (Drexel University College of Medicine).

 Competitive applicants must have an undergraduate GPA of 3.0 or above.